Help with Identifying “Milker” Engine

 I’m sending you these photos of an engine I have had for some time.
 There is no name on it nor any serial number.
 The only letters are on the side of the water tank and say “Milker.”
 After cleaning the engine, in the crankcase I found two cylinders laying horizontally that run off a camshaft.
 This indicates to me that this engine was used for a vacuum pump.
 Any additional information anyone may have would be greatly appreciated.

-Flywheel side of engine as found.
+Flywheel side of a rusty engine sitting in snow.

 Marlyn Jennings